identiops/terraform-hcloud-k3s/README.md

 - Etcd will automatically create a snapshot every day and keep it for three days.

+### k3s Config Merge Behavior

+- The module ships safe defaults in `k3s_config_default`, including `disable-cloud-controller = true`.
+- User-provided `k3s_config` values are merged into these defaults.
+- `disable-cloud-controller = true` is always enforced for control plane nodes, even if `k3s_config` is overridden in an example or user config.
+- This avoids port conflicts with the Hetzner Cloud Controller Manager (HCCM), which is deployed by this module.

 ### OpenID Connect (OIDC) Authentication